WeNeedThePoh/clean-code-summary/README.md

     Each unit should only talk to its friends; don't talk to strangers.
     Only talk to your immediate friends.
 Conclusion, hide all your objects data and only show methods, this way you can manage your objects and classes more easier.

+### Chapter 7: *Error Handling*

+-Error Handling is one of those things that all the developers have to do.
+Can be hard but if something goes wrong you can easily fix it by looking at the error message or error log.
+Use exceptions to handle our error, but when you do give some context to it so in future you will know the location and source of the error.

+-Try to start with try-catch-finally, that way you can define what the user should expect if something goes wrong.

+-Handle errors is about writing robust and clean code and try to separate this handling from the main logic of the code.
+So you can easily reach the main logic of the code or the error handling.

+### Chapter 8: *Boundaries*

+-When using third-party code you need to be careful and organize the code very well so when you need to fix errors or update code you know where everything is.
+Because what is worst than losing time to understand all the code from third-parties?
+The solution to this problem is just create boundaries between your code and third-party code.

+-Before losing time reading documentation and try to understand the third-party code is better to write some test, that way will be easier to use the code and understand if there is any error or bugs in the code.
+Also the test let you figure out what the actually part of the code that you need for your project.
+When there is an update for the API you are using does test will let you know if there are any changes to the code that you are currently using.

+-When using code that is most out of our control we should be careful to protect us from changes in the future that can cost a lot of money.
+That's way there is boundaries, so you can depend in something you have more control over.